 Remove friction wherever possible; if your customers have to click through four pages before making their purchase reduce it to three.
 If you sell your products through multiple retailers add a Where To Buy button to your brand website.

 Also consider using an app like ShopPay or Apple Pay which can speed up the process for customers who are already used to making purchases with their mobile devices.

 Make your presence known

-- Optimise your web content – ads, social media posts, blog articles, etc. – for SEO.
+Optimize your web content ads social media posts blog articles etc. for SEO.
 This will help ensure that your content appears in search engine results when potential customers are looking for products like yours.

 Engage in social media marketing influencer outreach and other forms of promotion to get your brand name in front of as many people as possible.